How to Get 10Gbps Home Network for Less Than $60?

 All the components are prepared.
 The final step is to test the components.
 The following method is about how the client finish his test.

 Connecting all the components directly.
 Firstly, put the NIC card in a PClex8 slot and then attach the SFP+ DAC cable.
 PCIe 2.0 x8 can do speeds of up to 24Gbps so bottlenecking of PCIe lanes shouldn’t be an issue.
 Both GNU/Linux and FreeNAS (uses FreeBSD under the hood) detected the NICs out of the box.
 Finally add both of them up in a 192.168.5.0/30 subnet and make sure you can ping each host from the other.

 Using a network benchmarking tool test out the network, to see whether it has met our rate goal.
 The picture below shows one side testing result.

 From the other side:

 From the result, you can see it can push almost 9Gbps over TCP.
 Throughput should be higher.
 And there is very less increase in CPU power while pushing through large amount of data.
 If you need more throughput, you also can run LCAP or MPIO.

 Here is a direct-viewing graph to illustrate the testing result.
 In the diagram, you can have a clearly comparison of the network traffic as the data volume increases.

-This post mainly introduces how to purchase cheap components, NIC card, DAC and 10G switches, to get 10Gbps network, as well as a simple testing process.
-All the component mentioned are available in FS.COM to get a 10Gbps network less than $60.
+This post mainly introduces how to purchase cheap components, NIC card, SFP+ DAC cable and 10G switches, to get 10Gbps home network, as well as a simple testing process.
+All the component mentioned are available in FS.com to get a 10Gbps network less than $60.
 And customer service is also provided to meet different application requirements.
-If you want to know more details, please contact us via firstname.lastname@example.org or visit www.fs.com.
+If you want to know more details, please contact us via email@example.com or visit www.fs.com.